Aodh Mac Cathmhaoil: Life

-Mac Cathmhaoil was born at Saul, County Down, and received his earliest education in his native place, trained at one of the bardic schools still operating in Ulster.
+Mac Cathmhaoil was born in 1571 at Saul, County Down, and received his earliest education in his native place; he trained at one of the bardic schools still operating in Ulster.
 He next studied at a famous school in the Isle of Man.
 On his return to Ireland, he was hired by Hugh O'Neill, The O'Neill, 2nd Earl of Tyrone, as a tutor to his sons Henry and Hugh.

 Mac Cathmhaoil was sent by the Earl as special messenger to the Court of Spain to solicit aid for the Ulster forces.
 During his stay at Salamanca, where the Court then resided, he frequented the schools of the university and took doctor's degrees in divinity.
 Soon afterwards he entered the Order of Friars Minor.
 He enjoyed a great reputation as a theologian, and his commentaries on the theologian Duns Scotus (1266–1308) were held in high repute.
 It was principally due to his great influence at the Spanish Court that the Irish Franciscan College of St. Anthony was founded at Leuven (Louvain).

 After his admission into the Order, Mac Cathmhaoil taught for some time in the University of Salamanca.
 He was appointed as superior and lecturer at St. Anthony's, Leuven, and moved to Belgium.
 Among his pupils were John Colgan, Patrick Fleming, Hugh Ward, and Antony Hickey.
 He was summoned to Rome to lecture in the convent of Aracoeli; but his energies were not limited to his work as professor.
 He was employed by the pope on several commissions.

 He carried out a papal mission to Ulster in 1613.
 Over the next three decades, Leuven produced a remarkable outpouring of Gaelic scholarship and devotional texts in Irish.
 In scouring the north and midlands of Ireland for all available manuscripts, to write an ecclesiastical history of Ireland, his associates (Mícheál Ó Cléirigh, a trained historian) and Aodh Mac an Bhaird (Hugh Ward) are credited with saving many of the Irish manuscripts that still survive.